wangerekaharun/StreamReactions/README.md

 - Add messages to channels
 - React to messages in channels.

-On the sample app, the client is declared at the top of the file as:
+On the sample app, you declare the client at the top of the file as:

 ```Kotlin
 private lateinit var channelClient: ChannelClient